-Not heading to New Orleans to celebrate Mardi Gras this year?
+Not heading to New Orleans or Rio to celebrate Mardi Gras and Carnival (or Carnaval or Carnivale, depending on your preference)?
 No problem.
-There are plenty of places right here in Los Angeles where you can celebrate the festive season on Fat Tuesday, March 4.
+There are plenty of places right here in Los Angeles where you can celebrate the festive season on Fat Tuesday, February 17.
 (Yes, it’s OK to party on a Tuesday.)
-Whether you’re religious or hedonistic or a little of both, this is the time to get your grub on, drink up, and let the good times roll!
+Whether you’re religious, hedonistic or a little of both, this is the time to get your grub on, shake it up and let the good times roll!

 Original Farmers Market – www.farmersmarketla.com

-This fun outdoor market will be hosting its 25th Annual Mardi Gras Celebration from Saturday, March 1 to Tuesday, March 4.
-(Pooch lovers take note: the annual dog parade and costume contest has been postponed til Easter this year.)
-Fat Tuesday itself will play host to live New Orleans and Zydeco music, bead-throwing, strolling parade bands, arts and crafts, face painting for kids, authentic Cajun food, beer, and a whole lot more.
+This outdoor market is hosting its 26th Annual Mardi Gras Celebration on Saturday (Valentine’s Day), Sunday (Feb 15) and Tuesday, February 17.
+Sunday at noon will be the annual “Mutti Gras Pet Parade” and on Fat Tuesday itself you can expect plenty of live New Orleans and Zydeco music, bead-throwing, strolling parade bands, arts and crafts, face painting for kids, authentic Cajun food, beer and a whole lot more.

 Amoeba Music – www.amoeba.com

-This Sunset Strip music megastore’s party starts at 3pm on Fat Tuesday with a DJ spinning Mardi Gras tunes, beads galore, a performance by the Orgone at 4pm, goodies for the kiddies and a parade at 4:30pm where everyone’s encouraged to bring an instrument and play “When The Saints Go Marching In.”
+This Sunset Strip music megastore’s party starts at 3pm on Fat Tuesday with a DJ spinning Mardi Gras tunes, beads galore, live music performances, goodies for the kiddies and a parade at 4:30pm where everyone’s encouraged to bring an instrument and play “When The Saints Go Marching In.”
 There’s no cover charge and all are welcome.

 Dominick’s & Little Dom’s – www.littledoms.com

 Whether you’re on the Westside or Eastside, Dominick’s and Little Dom’s will be giving you a taste of N’awlins cooking with a special Cajun-inspired dinner menu on Fat Tuesday.
-New Orleans born Chef Brandon Boudet is whipping up everything from gumbo, jambalaya and crayfish pie to muffaletta sandwiches, beignets, mini king cakes for $8 or less.
+New Orleans born Chef Brandon Boudet is whipping up everything from gumbo, jambalaya and crayfish pie to muffaletta sandwiches, beignets and mini king cakes with most items only $5.

 Uncle Darrow’s – www.uncledarrows.com

 There’s always Big Easy fun at LA’s own Uncle Darrow’s where you can get all the flavors of the Bayou … without the beef or pork.
 (Yes, it’s true!)
-The ultra-casual, family-owned restaurant in Marina del Rey is your one-stop spot for Southern delicacies such as gumbo, fried catfish, jambalaya, red beans and po’ boy sandwiches.
+The ultra-casual, family-owned restaurant in Marina del Rey is your one-stop spot for Southern delicacies such as gumbo, fried catfish, jambalaya, red beans and po’ boy sandwiches any day of the year but on Saturday, February 21, make sure to stop by for Uncle Darrow’s 16th Annual “Mardi Gras West” Fat Saturday celebration (1pm to 5pm) with free live music by T-Lou and Super Hot Zydeco Band, a crawfish boil, face painting for kids and dancing!